 - You get the benefit of the consultant's experience: The diverse experience many consultants have can be a bonus.
+For instance, a faith-based organization will need someone who understands which foundations give to religious groups.
 An expert likely knows the quirks of many funders and various systems, such as the Foundation Center's grants database or the federal government's Grants.gov.
 You don't want to make a million-dollar mistake because the grant writer doesn't know the ins and outs of the application system.

 The Cons of Hiring a Grants Consultant/Writer